CBS probes misconduct claims against CEO Moonves amid legal battle

 A CBS board committee in May turned down the potential merger with Viacom and sued to strip National Amusements of its control of CBS.

-Viacom shares jumped 3.3 percent to $29.00 on Friday, while CBS shares fell 5.5 percent to $55.39, as investors speculated that the chances of a merger had increased.
+Viacom shares jumped 5 percent to $29.35 on Friday, while CBS shares fell more than 6 percent to $54.01, as investors speculated that the chances of a merger had increased.

 Combining CBS, which owns cable networks including Showtime as well as the CBS TV Network and CBS TV Studios, with Viacom, whose businesses include Paramount Pictures, Comedy Central, Nickelodeon and MTV, would have more negotiating leverage with cable and satellite companies, analysts said.